Disabled jobseeker told she would only get job 'if someone feels bad'

 By RNZ

-A Hamilton woman says her ten year search for work has uncovered employers bad attitudes to disabled job hunters, including a recruitment agent who told her she'd only find work if someone took pity on her.
+A Hamilton woman says her 10-year search for work has uncovered employers' bad attitudes to disabled job hunters - including a recruitment agent who told her she'd only find work if someone took pity on her.

 Emma Farrant - a qualified graphic artist from Hamilton - says she has been discriminated against based on her disability, by both potential employers and a local recruitment agency.